three-cubed/security_brochure/README.md

 Fictionally purchasing services of the company will result in an interaction with the backend, which will produce a response from the backend to be found in the browser development tools, as well as some information logged in the console.

 Fictional transactions are processed by Prettypay.
-Although it interacts with this brochure project, Prettypay is a separate project that can be found in its own directory within this parent directory and can also be placed in other projects.
-The Prettypay directory has its own README.md to explain the project.
+Although it was embedded within this brochure project, Prettypay is a separate project which, since version 2.0.0, is now installed by NPM.
+The Prettypay directory in node_modules has its own README.md to explain the project, which can also be found at `https://www.npmjs.com/package/prettypay`.

 Both this project and Prettypay record transactions.
 This brochure project records successful transactions in `/receipts/receipts.json`, with information on purchase items, quantities, etc..
 Prettypay also records the amount, identity, time and outcome of all transactions it has processed, but is not concerned with items, quantities, etc..
-Its records can be found in `/prettypay/records`.
+Its records can be found in `node_modules/prettypay/records`.

 ## Contact Form

-Submitting the contact form leads to another page, purporting to inform you that contact has been made.
+Submitting the contact form leads to another page, informing you that contact has purportedly been made.
 This is to give the appearance of a company site.
 By deliberate design, no actual contact is made.
-No contact form details or messages will be processed or recorded by the site.
+No contact form details or messages will be received, let alone processed or recorded, by the site.

 ## Attribution